TyeMcQueen/terraform-google-certificate-map-simple/README.md

 ### Support Disruption-Free Migration

-Using DNS-authorized certificates allow for disruption-free migration of HTTPS traffic.
+Using DNS-authorized certificates allows for disruption-free migration of HTTPS traffic.
 This was not possible before without resorting at least temporarily to customer-managed SSL certificates.